googleapis/google-cloudevents-nodejs/README.md

 This repository contains types for CloudEvents issued by Google, enabling you to have autocompletion in **JavaScript** or **TypeScript** projects.

+> Note: This repo is auto-generated from schemas in https://github.com/googleapis/google-cloudevents

 ## Prerequisites

 - Node 10+